n1rjal/nodejs-30-days/APP.md

 Users will add **their expense** throught form and our backend will Validate the data being recieved and if valid.
 The entry will be entered.<br>

+A graph will be added in the frontend. <br>

+**ListView, DetailView and CRUD** will be implemented in this app